 Hot air balloon trip at dawn over the Sabie River Valley

 Best time to Visit

 Average time to visit

 There is no bad time to go on safari in the Kruger National Park.
 The experience does, however, change from month to month.
 In the summer months (October to March), it gets very hot.
 The verdant vistas are all the more spectacular because of the rains, but this means that the foliage is denser, water is more abundant and game is therefore trickier to see.
 There are lots of beautiful migratory birds during the summer months.
 While the daytime temperature in the winter months (May to September) is ideal, it does get a little chilly at night and in the early morning.

-Call us on to start planning your vacation to Lion Sands River Lodge or take a look at our itineraries to Greater Kruger
+Call us on 020 3993 5269 to start planning your holiday to Lion Sands River Lodge or take a look at our itineraries to South Africa